Announcements

 Feb.
 26, 2025

 MSU is committed to creating a safe, inclusive, and respectful learning and working environment.
 The Office of the Provost and Executive Vice President of Administration recently announced the introduction of the interim Policy on Protection from Retaliation for Reporting Misconduct.
 The new policy protects university community members from retaliation when they report concerns in good faith or participate in an investigation or review of misconduct.
 It complements, rather than replaces, existing university policies that prohibit retaliation.
+Read the full joint message that was sent out on Feb.
+26, 2025.

 Enhancements to Tuition Benefit Program